divya814/divya814/README.md

   </a> &nbsp;

 ## Experience
+🌟 Developed the entire FrontEnd of the Website- <a href="https://giftagrin.000webhostapp.com/"><br>

-🌟 Worked as a Social Media Manager specifically handled You-tube for GirlUp- She United. <br>
+🌟 Worked as a Social Media Manager at GirlUp-She United, specifically handled You-tube. <br>

 🌟 Worked as an Educational Outreach Executive and a social media manager (LinkedIn).
 Also worked as a mentor for new Interns.<br>